Nuclearfossil/IntroToCSharpGraphics/source/lesson01/README.md

 ![Example02](docresources\Example02_01.png)

-# Lesson01 - Example 03: Blending triangles
+## Lesson 01 - Example 03: Blending triangles

 Everyone knows what transparency is.
 Implementing it in OpenGL in the fixed function pipeline is fairly easy.
 First off, we need to enable a specific feature in OpenGL - Blend.
 To do that we call